 Of course we make sure our children have the knowledge and skills they need to succeed academically in their end of key stage assessments so that they are ready to make the transition to secondary school.
 More importantly, we want them to develop a breadth of knowledge and skills that support their spiritual, cultural and moral development, acquiring attributes that will empower them to make the world a better place.

 To ensure that our children become well-rounded, independent and profound learners, our school culture and our curriculum is based upon and supported by our school values and our 5 curriculum pillars.
 These are the ‘building blocks’ of everything that we do as a school and impact all – children and adults alike.
+Key 'pillars objectives' are specifically taught in every subject across the school, so that by the time children leave at the end of Year 6, they have the skills they need to excel at the next stage.

 Our Curriculum Pillars